Baccalaureate Nursing, R.N.-to-B.S.N. Major (B.S.N.)

 - Students will be able to employ effective communication skills when interacting with patients, families, members of the community, and members of the interdisciplinary healthcare team.

 - Students will be able to execute evidence-based practice principles within the BSN scope of practice to ensure quality of care to culturally diverse individuals and populations.

 - Residents with an active unencumbered registered nurse (RN) license in one of the Ohio University RN to BSN authorized states.
 For a list of current states, please visit www.ohio.edu/chsp/nursing/rn-bsn/eligibility

 - Associate degree or diploma in nursing from a state board of nursing approved program

 - Grade point average of 2.0 or higher

-Applicants must be a graduate of an approved program (or its equivalent) that prepares individuals to sit for the registered nurse licensing exam (NCLEX-RN) and be a resident of one of the Ohio University authorized states.
-Check undergraduate admissions website or call the School of Nursing for a list of current approved states.
+Applicants must be a graduate of an approved program (or its equivalent) that prepares individuals to sit for the registered National Council Licensure Examination for Registered Nurses (NCLEX-RN) and be a resident of one of the Ohio University authorized states.
+Check the Undergraduate Admissions website or call the School of Nursing for a list of currently approved states.

 The majority of students in this program are considered transfer students in that they completed the basic registered nurse preparation and possibly general education courses at another institution.
-All work completed previously at an institution other than Ohio University will be evaluated according to academic requirements of the RN to BSN major and Ohio University transfer credit policy.
-All transfer students who have never attended Ohio University must complete an application form to become an OHIO student.
+All work completed previously at an institution other than Ohio University will be evaluated according to the academic requirements of the RN to BSN major and Ohio University transfer credit policy.
+All transfer students who have never attended Ohio University must complete an application for to become and Ohio student.

 Opportunities Upon Graduation